PlayOneMoreGame/computer-setup/README.md

 $ curl -fsSL https://3xx.onemoregame.com/unix-host-setup.sh | bash
 ```

+## Build Worker Setup

+Our Windows workstations are configured as build workers to help lower build times.
+To configure a new host to run as an agent ensure that you've run the computer setup instructions above, and then follow the instructions in the [BUILD_WORKER README](https://github.com/PlayOneMoreGame/core-infrastructure/blob/master/BUILD_WORKERS.md).

 ## Post-installation (Windows)

 We recommend configuring your computer using the [PlayOneMoreGame/dotfiles](https://github.com/PlayOneMoreGame/dotfiles) repository, which configures, among other things, sane defaults for bash across Windows/WSL/Mac/Linux, and allows for running X-Windows (GUI) programs from WSL.